verlenmot/weather-project/documentation/packages/spark.md

-# spark package
+# Spark package

 Purpose: set up the Spark configuration for the application.

-## sparkProvider
+## SparkProvider

 ### Description

-This trait contains the configuration, SparkSession and SparkContext.
+This trait contains the Spark configuration, SparkSession and SparkContext.
-Access to the storage location is done through a SAS token, which is retrieved from Databricks dbutils.
+Access to the storage location is configured with a SAS token, which is retrieved from Databricks dbutils.